iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

     --ped-sex Sex --ped-status Status --ped-role Role \
     --ped-layout-mode generate -o example_families_from_noncanonical_column_names.ped

 The `ped2ped.py` tool can also process pedigree files without headers.
 One such file is ``example_families_without_header.ped``.
-In this case we have to map the column's index to a specific column name.
+In this case, we have to map the column's index to a specific column name.
 The same way we mapped 'Family_id' to the family id column in the upper example, here we map the first column to family id (Keep in mind the column indices begin from 0).
 See the example below: